fpigeon/LearnNode/readme.md

 ## Lesson 6 : Template Helpers

 `helpers.js` holds data that we'll use in every template.
-Middleware is our `app.js` file and its purpose is to allow on every single request to put information in our locals.
+Middleware is in our `app.js` file and its purpose is to allow on every single request to put information in our locals.

 This is done by exporting our `helpers.js` and importing them in our `app.js`